harshnoiise/scalaSparkDemos/README.md

 # healthCareScala
   This demonstration is very similar to the scalaLogs one, except instead of starting with a json file of alot of data, I start with a massive CSV file from Open Payments, has been a federal program that collects information about payments drug and device companies make to physicians and teaching hospitals for things like travel, research, gifts, speaking fees, and meals.
+The dataset is about 7gb~.

   Using the lines: